-- 66. The Relevant Input Market is the market for Professional MMA Fighter services. - 67.
-Professional MMA Fighters are elite athletes who typically train for years before competing professionally.
+- 75. The Relevant Input Market is the market for Elite Professional MMA Fighter services. - 76.
+Elite Professional MMA Fighters are elite athletes who typically train for years before competing professionally.
 In live professional MMA bouts, Mixed Martial Artists compete by using multiple disciplines of martial arts, including wrestling, judo, jiu-jitsu, Muay Thai, karate, taekwondo and boxing.
-Such bouts are registered with, sanctioned by and conducted according to rules promulgated by the Athletic Commission (or equivalent thereof) for the jurisdiction in which the bout is held.

-- 68. Professional MMA Fighters are typically compensated for participating as a combatant in a live Professional MMA bout. - 69.
-Athletes who have trained for, and now engage in, sports other than MMA, including professional boxing, and those who engage in a single martial art, such as judo, are not substitutes for Professional MMA Fighters.
-For instance, boxers and those who engage in a single martial art are generally not trained in the additional forms of martial arts (which may include wrestling, judo, jiu-jitsu, taekwondo, Muay Thai and karate) necessary to become and successfully compete as a Professional MMA Fighter. - 70.
-Importantly, there are no reasonably interchangeable sports to which Professional MMA Fighters can turn when demand and compensation for Professional MMA Fighters is artificially suppressed below competitive levels.
+Such bouts are registered with, sanctioned by and conducted according to rules promulgated by the Athletic Commission (or equivalent thereof) for the jurisdiction in which the bout is held. - 77.
+Elite Professional MMA Fighters are typically compensated for participating as a combatant in a live Elite Professional MMA bout. - 78.
+Athletes who have trained for, and now engage in, sports other than MMA, including professional boxing, and those who engage in a single martial art, such as judo, are not substitutes for Elite Professional MMA Fighters.
+For instance, boxers and those who engage in a single martial art are generally not trained in the additional forms of martial arts (which may include wrestling, judo, jiu-jitsu, taekwondo, Muay Thai and karate) necessary to become and successfully compete as an Elite Professional MMA Fighter.

+- 79. Importantly, there are no reasonably interchangeable sports to which Elite Professional MMA Fighters can turn when demand and compensation for Elite Professional MMA Fighters is artificially suppressed below competitive levels.
 Other martial arts disciplines do not have the audiences necessary for the fighters to earn competitive wages or even generally to be paid at all.
-For this and other reasons, no material number of Professional MMA Fighters could successfully transition to other sports sufficient to prevent a monopsonist in the market for Professional MMA Fighter services from artificially suppressing Professional MMA Fighter compensation by even a small but significant amount for a substantial period of time. - 71.
+For this and other reasons, no material number of Elite Professional MMA Fighters could successfully transition to other sports sufficient to prevent a monopsonist in the market for Elite Professional MMA Fighter services from artificially suppressing Elite Professional MMA Fighter compensation by even a significant amount for a substantial period of time. - 80.
 For instance, with respect to judo, tournaments occur infrequently, and the major ones (World Championships, Olympics) are for "amateur" fighters, that is, unpaid athletes.
 Brazilian Jiu Jitsu ("BJJ") is a popular amateur sport, but there are very few tournaments that offer more than nominal prizes (as opposed to awarding salaries or prize money to competitors) and even those occur rarely.
 Karate and Muay Thai, much like BJJ and judo, are mainly amateur disciplines.
-Muay Thai and kickboxing are striking disciplines that do not employ any of the grappling techniques in which MMA Fighters must be proficient in order to successfully compete.
-None of these sports would be plausible alternatives for Professional MMA Fighters who are facing artificial suppression of their compensation by a monopsonist in the market for Professional MMA Fighter services. - 72.
-Neither boxing nor "professional" WWE wrestling provides a reasonable alternative for

-Professional MMA Fighters.
+Muay Thai and kick-boxing are striking disciplines that do not employ any of the grappling techniques of MMA of and in which knowledge and proficiency is required to successfully compete.
+None of these sports would be plausible alternatives for Elite Professional MMA Fighters who are facing artificial suppression of their compensation by a monopsonist in the market for Elite Professional MMA Fighter services. - 81.
+Neither boxing nor "professional" WWE wrestling provides reasonable alternatives for Elite Professional MMA Fighters.
 Professional boxing requires years of intensive, specialized and limited training in a striking art that MMA Fighters do not undergo.
-While Professional MMA Fighters do train in boxing, that is but one of many martial arts disciplines Professional MMA Fighters must practice, and it is not (and, indeed, cannot be) their sole focus.
-As a result, an insufficient number of Professional MMA Fighters could successfully transition to boxing to prevent a monopsonist in the market for Professional MMA Fighter services from artificially suppressing Professional MMA Fighter compensation below competitive levels by even a small but significant degree for a substantial period of time.
+While Elite Professional MMA Fighters do train in boxing, that is but one of many martial arts disciplines Elite Professional MMA Fighters must practice, and it is not (and, indeed, cannot) be their sole focus.
+As a result, no material number of Elite Professional MMA Fighters could successfully transition to boxing sufficient to prevent a monopsonist in the market for Elite Professional MMA Fighter services from artificially suppressing Elite Professional MMA Fighter compensation below competitive levels by even a significant degree for a substantial period of time.